justMoritz/scrollimate.js/readme.md

 #### Non-Index Version

 You may not want your tabs to be indexed / indexable.
-Tabscroll keeps track of your tabs via the URL, by adding a fragment (“hash”) to the end of the URL. **But what if you have an application on your page that already does that?**
+SA Tabs keeps track of your tabs via the URL, by adding a fragment (“hash”) to the end of the URL. **But what if you have an application on your page that already does that?**

-Now Tabscroll can accomodate, by simply calling the `saTabs.nonID();` method some time *after* you included tabscroll.js.
-This will not index your tabs, not write to the URL, but still keep the same markup and functionality for your tabs.
+Now SA Tabs can accomodate, by simply calling the `nonIDTabs();` method some time *after* the initial setup.
+(You can it as an additional argument to the `init` method, *after* the `saTabs` Method) This will not index your tabs, not write to the URL, but still keep the same markup and functionality for your tabs.

 ### <a name="saTabsExclusion"></a>EXCLUDE LINKS